U.S. Presidential Scholars in the Arts

 In addition to these activities, the U.S. Presidential Scholars in the Arts have the opportunity to display their artwork in an exhibition and perform at the John F. Kennedy Center for the Performing Arts.

 In 1979, President Carter expanded the program to honor up to 20 students through an artistic competition.
 The National YoungArts Foundation is the sole nominating agency for these scholars - the U.S. Presidential Scholars in the Arts - identifying candidates selected from among the winners of its national program.

 YoungArts begins with approximately 11,000 applications and ultimately nominates 60 winners for consideration by a Commission appointed by the President.
 Through a rigorous selection and review process administered by the U.S. Department of Education, scholars are selected on the basis of academic and artistic success, leadership, service in school and the community, and creativity.

-Watch A Salute to the 2014 U.S. Presidential Scholars performance by the twenty Scholars in the Arts and YoungArts Alumni.
-The performance, directed by Tony-Award Winner Bill T. Jones, was performed at the Kennedy Center on Monday, June 23, 2014.
+Watch A Salute to the 2015 U.S. Presidential Scholars performance by the twenty Scholars in the Arts and YoungArts Alumni.
+The performance, directed by three-time Grammy Award winner Debbie Allen, was performed at the Kennedy Center on Monday, June 22, 2015.